Li Ching-Yuen: Timeline of lifespan according to General Yang Sen

-In Qijiang County, Sichuan province, in the year 1677, Li Qingyun was born.
-By age thirteen, he had embarked upon a life of gathering herbs in the mountains with three elders.
-At age fifty-one, he served as a tactical and topography advisor in the army of General Yue Zhongqi.
+It is alleged that Ching-Yuen was born at Qijiang County, Sichuan province, in 1677.
+By age 13, he had embarked upon a life of gathering herbs in the mountains with three elders.
+At age 51, he served as a tactical and topography advisor in the army of General Yue Zhongqi.

-When seventy-eight he retired from his military career after fighting in a battle at Golden River, and returned to a life of gathering herbs on Snow Mountain in Sichuan province.
-Due to his military service in the army of General Yue Zhongqi, the imperial government sent a document congratulating Li on his one hundredth year of life, as was subsequently done on his 150th and 200th birthdays.
+At age 78, he retired from his military career after fighting in a battle at Golden River and returned to a life of gathering herbs on Snow Mountain in Sichuan province.
+Due to his military service in the army of General Yue Zhongqi, the imperial government sent a document congratulating Li on his 100th year of life, as was subsequently done on his 150th and 200th birthdays.

-In 1908, Li Qingyun and his disciple Yang Hexuan published a book, The Secrets of Li Qingyun’s Immortality.
+In 1908, Ching-Yuen and his disciple Yang Hexuan published a book, The Secrets of Li Qingyun's Immortality.

-In 1920, General Xiong Yanghe interviewed Li (both men were from the village of Chenjiachang of Wan County in Sichuan province), publishing an article about it in the Nanjing University paper that same year.
+In 1920, General Xiong Yanghe interviewed Ching-Yuen (both men were from the village of Chenjiachang of Wan County in Sichuan province), publishing an article about it in the Nanjing University paper that same year.

-In 1926, Wu Peifu invited Li to Beijing.
+In 1926, Wu Peifu invited Ching-Yuen to Beijing.
 This visit coincides with Li teaching at the Beijing University Meditation Society at the invitation of the famous meditation master and author Yin Shi Zi.

-Then in 1927, General Yang Sen invited Li to Wanxian, where the first known photographs of Li were taken.
-Word spread throughout China of Li Qingyun, and Yang Sen's commander, General Chiang Kai-shek, requested Li to visit Nanjing.
-However, when Yang Sen's envoys arrived at Li's hometown of Chenjiachang, they were told by Li's wife and disciples that he had died in nature, offering no more information.
-So, his actual date of death and location has never been verified.
-Li Ching-Yuen died in Kai County in 1933.
+Then, in 1927, General Yang Sen invited Ching-Yuen to Wanxian, where the first known photographs of him were taken.
+Word spread throughout China of Ching-Yuen, and Yang Sen's commander, General Chiang Kai-shek, requested him to visit Nanjing.
+However, when Yang Sen's envoys arrived at Ching-Yuen's hometown of Chenjiachang, they were told by his wife and disciples that he had died in nature, offering no more information.
+So, his actual date of death and location have never been verified.

-In 1928, Dean Wu Chung-chien of the Department of Education at Min Kuo University, discovered the imperial documents showing these birthday wishes to Li Qingyun.
-His discovery was first reported in the two leading Chinese newspapers of that period, North China Daily News and Shanghai Declaration News, and then maybe one year later, potentially in 1929 by The New York Times and Time magazine.
-Both of these Western publications reported the death of Li Qingyun in May 1988.
+In 1928, Dean Wu Chung-Chien of the Department of Education at Min Kuo University discovered the imperial documents showing these birthday wishes to Ching-Yuen.
+His discovery was first reported in the two leading Chinese newspapers of that period, North China Daily News and Shanghai Declaration News, and then maybe one year later, potentially in 1929, by The New York Times and Time magazine.
+Both of these Western publications reported the death of Ching-Yuen in May 1933.